nearform/leaistic/WhyLeaistic.md

 Two teams share the same `index`.
 One has a `type` containing a field `content` that is a `float`.
 The other one has the same field, but the content is a `string`.

 You then have a conflict you can't solve from the same index.
-If the teams relied on ElasticSearch defaults and did not specify the field schema, either some insertions will fail because a `string` could not be mapped to a `float`, or search queries as a number will fail because the `float` has successfully been stored as a `string`
+If the teams relied on ElasticSearch defaults and did not specify the field `datatype`, either some insertions will fail because a `string` could not be mapped to a `float`, or search queries as a number will fail because the `float` has successfully been stored as a `string`

+## Exact String matching

+In your document, you add a field containing an identifier which is some `base64` stuff, like `TGVhaXN0aWM=`: it contains `uppercase`, and `equal signs`.
+You will want to filter it as an exact match, and it will fail: ElasticSearch will have indexed by default as `['tgvhaxn0awm']` !

+When storing a `string` in a field, by default, ElasticSearch will (if it does not 'look like' a `float`, a `long`, a `boolean`, a `date`, ...) consider it as a [`text`](https://www.elastic.co/guide/en/elasticsearch/reference/6.3/text.html) to parse with [the standard analyzer](https://www.elastic.co/guide/en/elasticsearch/reference/6.3/analysis-standard-analyzer.html), allowing to do some full text search.
+If this string is actually something like an identifier you want to filter on, you may or may not be able to do an exact match on it by default, because the analyzer includes the [`lower case token filter`](https://www.elastic.co/guide/en/elasticsearch/reference/6.3/analysis-lowercase-tokenfilter.html) and the [`standard tokenizer`](https://www.elastic.co/guide/en/elasticsearch/reference/6.3/analysis-standard-tokenizer.html) which considers notably [`=`](https://unicode.org/reports/tr29/#ALetter) as a separator.

+Of course there is a good way to handle that in ElasticSearch, which is to add the `keyword` `datatype` instead of the default `text` to your field mapping.
+Of course, you are likely to discover that afterward, it may even have partially worked for a while, and you may not have noticed.

 # How does Leaistic solve those issues ?